Canidew/radutilitycmd/README.md

 my terrible scripting

 i might streamline it at some point but for now it only has 2 pages and 7 options so its not like its lifethreatening

+edit: streamlined it 2 hours after writing it